mdpnp/mdpnp/README.md

 * To be used in conjunction with other components that provide nomenclature, information model translation, and messaging

 <a href="https://iconscout.com/icons/infusion-pumps" target="_blank">Infusion pumps Icon</a> by <a href="https://iconscout.com/contributors/icons8">Icons8</a> on <a href="https://iconscout.com">Iconscout</a>

+You can read the current list of supported devices [here](devs.md) , or as a web page [here](https://github.com/mdpnp/mdpnp/devs.html)